Building Names: Refer to the Art Building — not CVAD Building — and Art Annex — not CVAD 2.

 QR Codes & URLs: Accompany QR codes with their corresponding URL.

 Room Numbers: Use the Art Building maps for room references.
-For example, the area outside the
+For example, Art Building, Room 123.

 Special Times: Use “noon” or “midnight” instead of “12 p.m.” or “12 a.m.”